anoxic83/SWOS_OO_GUI/readme.md

 copy compiled file winmm.dll (from bin folder) to main swos folder (where is swos-port-Release.exe), copy plugins folder to this same directory or create directory plugins and copy file swscc.asi

+> [!IMPORTANT]
+> Replace orginal SDL.dll ( in this plugin used version 2.0.22 ), imgui sdlrenderer needs newer version.
 ---
 # Release
 Unpack 7z file and copy all files from folder swos to directory where is swos-port-Release.exe file.